 You can usually tell when something is off about your tree.
 After spending so much time admiring it, things like brown leaves or moldy growth stick out like a sore thumb.

 It’s a little harder to tell just how much trouble your tree could be in, though.
 That’s why Bryan, a Davey blog reader from British Columbia reached out.
 He was “concerned that some of our trees might be dying or in danger of falling on our house or other buildings,” and wanted to know some dying tree symptoms.

 A dead or dying tree is nothing to play guessing games with.
 Take these simple steps to check on your tree and find out just what it needs.

 Symptoms Of A Dying Tree

 It’s important to know the difference between a dead and a declining tree.
-Usually, sick trees can be saved, but a dead tree is a huge risk to you and your home.
+It may be possible to save trees that look sick, but a dead tree can be a risk to you and your home.